• Skip to primary navigation

 Grilling the Beef Bulgogi

-Now we come to the tricky part, well it's tricky if you don't one of their grill guards that have small grids that keep the meat from falling through.
+Now we come to the tricky part, well it's tricky if you don't have one of their grill guards that have small grids that keep the meat from falling through.
 I didn't have that, so the grilling part was tricky for me!
 Just grill carefully if you are using your regular grill.

 woman grilling beef bulgogi on gas grill